tambetvali/LaegnaAIHDvisualization/Geneticar.md

+This website introduction is based on the same content, by lovable.dev web app generator: [Surveillance of an AI](https://ai-jungle-viz.lovable.app).

 ## Introduction

 In this mock‑physics framework, every computational element of a transformer is treated as an atom, every tensor flow as a bond, and every layer as a molecule.
 The architecture becomes a periodic table of interacting units whose behavior follows structural rules rather than physical laws.
 By expressing GPT layers, reactions, and thermodynamic quantities in this symbolic chemistry, we obtain a compact language for describing complexity, stability, and efficiency across the entire model.
 This introduction establishes the conceptual ground on which the molecular diagrams, reaction tables, and thermodynamic equations operate.